Successful people have a strong bias towards action.

 Asian Efficiency founder, Thanh Pham, is often asked what his number one productivity tip is.
 What is the one thing you can do that can transform your productivity?
 His answer is, “Eat that frog.”

-He bases his response on a simple but powerful principle attributed to author and speaker Brian Tracey.
-Brian wrote a book about it that we highly recommend, Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time.
+He bases his response on a simple but powerful principle attributed to author and speaker Brian Tracey (founder of Brian Tracy International).
+Brian wrote a book about that we highly recommend, Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time.

-A quote from Mark Twain inspired the name.
+A quote attributed to Mark Twain inspired the name.

 “Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.”